Withdrawal of Content Sample Clauses

 Withdrawal of Content.
 Open-SCS reserves the right to withdraw from the Subscribed Products content that Open-SCS no longer retains the right to provide or that it has reasonable grounds to believe is unlawful, harmful, false or infringing.

 Withdrawal of Content.
-IEEE reserves the right to withdraw content from the Library that it no longer retains or has the right to license, or that it has reasonable grounds to believe is unlawful, harmful, false or infringing.
-If the withdrawal represents more than twenty-five percent (25%) of the content of the Library, then Licensee shall be entitled to terminate this Agreement upon thirty (30) days written notice to IEEE and receive a pro-rata refund of the License Fee for the then-applicable term.
+IEEE reserves the right to withdraw from the Licensed Products content that it no longer retains or has the right to license, or that it has reasonable grounds to believe is unlawful, harmful, false or infringing.
+If the withdrawal represents more than ten percent (10%) of the content of the Licensed Products, then Licensee shall be entitled to a pro-rated reduction of the License Fees.